-For proper installation, it is mandatory that outside air for combustion be used.
-An OUTSIDE AIR KIT is provided with your stove.
+For proper installation, it is not mandatory that outside air for combustion be used.
+However, if local codes require it, an OUTSIDE AIR KIT is available from the dealer who sold you the stove.

 The outside air inlet hose is a flexible tube which can be bent to take outside air in through the wall or up through the floor.
 The flexible tube will allow some adjustment over or around floor joists or plumbing.
 DO NOT CHANGE THE STRUCTURAL INTEGRITY OF THE FLOOR.
 This air hose must be kept open at all times to provide outside air for combustion.